Promoting Fundamental British Values

 Having an EAL coordinator working with students from a range of different ethnic backgrounds

-Whole school celebrations often have an underlying multi-cultural theme
+Whole academy celebrations often have an underlying multi-cultural theme

-The school supports and recognises the importance or Eid and the religious observance of the Muslim students
+The academy supports and recognises the importance or Eid and the religious observance of the Muslim students

 Tolerance of others views and beliefs is discussed during SMSC form time sessions